 “Once you’re selling though the likes of Tesco, it’s easier to get your foot in the door with others.
 Because of an exclusivity deal, we couldn’t launch in another supermarket for six months, even though Tesco competitors were literally champing at the bit.

 “In November and December 2009 we achieved listings with other supermarkets and now we sell through Asda, Waitrose, Sainsbury’s, Selfridges, Whole Foods Market and others.
 By the end of 2009, we’d sold more than 1.3m loaves since launch in April.
-We’ve also just launched a sandwich made with Genius bread into Starbucks.
+We also launched a sandwich made with Genius bread into Starbucks.

 “Crucially, you need to be sure you can cope with growth in demand – success brings many additional challenges.
 We have a bakery in West Lothian that makes our bread.
 Growing demand meant we needed to move into a new bay and buy new equipment.
 About £2m has been invested in these facilities.
 We started off with a manual process, with 14 people on the line, but now it’s completely automated.
 Either a product manager or myself are onsite four days a week – I’m still closely involved.